top of page

 I’m Here to Facilitate, Not Participate

 I believed that by joining in, I was showing we were all equals in the experience, that I was “in it with them.”
 What I didn’t fully see at the time was the sometimes subtle, and at times not so subtle, taking involved.
-This blurred roles and boundaries, and created confusion.
+This blurred roles and boundaries, creating confusion.
 Instead of dissolving power dynamics, my participation sometimes amplified them, leaving cracks in safety, trust, boundaries, and the clarity of the group container.

 When Facilitators Forget Their Role